What the Latest FCC Ruling Means For Solar Lead Generation?

 Obtain Individual Consent for Every Solar Lead

 One of the most critical changes introduced by the FCC’s new ruling is the need for individual consent.
 In simple terms, solar companies can no longer rely on blanket opt-ins from comparison websites or third-party lead generators.
-Instead, each consumer must give explicit permission for each company that wants to contact them.

 Here’s why this matters: